POTS Flare-Up: Triggers, Symptoms, & How to Cope

 Regular use of compression wear or gentle exercises can be logged to see how they align with symptom changes.
 Tracking this over time gives a clearer picture of what supports your body best.

-When to seek medical attention during a flare up
+When to seek medical attention during a flare-up

 It’s important not to dismiss severe or unusual symptoms as “just another flare.”
 If you experience fainting, chest pain, extreme shortness of breath, or symptoms that feel very different from your usual pattern, seek medical care right away.
 Only a doctor can rule out other causes and ensure your safety.